persmed/cas-assignment/docs/installation.python.rst

 macOS
 ------
-The installation has not been tested.
+The installation has been tested on macOS High Sierra (10.13.6).

 #. git installation